 And so, this past Friday, I trekked up to the moraine lake tucked into the east slope of Broken Top, an extinct and glacially-eroded volcano.

 This thought from an author unknown:

 And into the forest I go, to lose my mind and find my soul.

-The hike up to the moraine lake begins along a small shaded canal with old growth and new growth and wild color.
+This particular hike begins along a shaded canal with old growth and new growth and wild color.